horlacholeksii-sketch/QA-Portfolio/README.md

 ### **Autodesk Testing Event | Guest Beta Tester**
 *December 2025*
 * Selected to participate in a specialized, time-sensitive testing session for pre-release professional software.
-* Identified and documented **5 bugs** of varying severity levels.
+* Identified and documented **functional and UI defects** of medium and low severity.
-* Provided structured feedback on new feature stability and user workflow efficiency.
+* Provided structured feedback on user workflow efficiency and software integration under an NDA.
-* *Note: Specific project details are protected under a 5-year NDA.*

 ### **Junior QA Engineer | Galaxy4Games**
 *May 2023 – May 2024*